uber-asido/backend/README.md

 ## Gateway

 The gateway server aggregates the modules into a monolith and exposes an [OData](http://www.odata.org/) API to the public.
 The architecture, however, is extremely flexible.
-Nothing stops from running each module on individual machines and make them communicate via REST or other form of RPC.
+Modules get dependencies via dependency injection.
+Since dependencies are referenced via abstractions, actual implementations can be either a reference to an instance within the same module or a even a reference to a client library, which communicates with the dependency on another machine via REST or other form of RPC.
+Such architecture allows to run each module on individual machines if there is a need with no dependee source code changes.

 ## OData API